-The frequency of geological and meteorological disasters has increased in recent years worldwide due to the effects of climate change and increasing population density in vulnerable areas.
-Appropriate measures can prevent or reduce the impacts of hazardous events and have the potential to avert disaster.
-To allocate resources where they are most needed, risk-based planning is of utmost importance.
-Furthermore, cost-benefit analysis of measures supports coherent and systematic decision-making.
+Appropriate protection measures can prevent or reduce the effects of dangerous incidents and thus help to avoid disasters.
+In order to employ resources where they are most effective, risk-based planning is of utmost importance.
+Furthermore, the cost-benefit analysis of protection measures supports coherent and systematic decision making.

-The Resilience Toolbox enables the assessment of risks for disasters caused by various natural hazards and evaluates the cost-effectiveness of disaster risk reduction measures in a quantitative and standardized manner.
+- Objective risk assessment: Resilience Toolbox facilitates the assessment of the disaster risks arising from various natural hazards and evaluates the cost-effectiveness of disaster-risk-reduction measures in a quantitative and standardised manner.

-Using a WebGIS (web-based geographic information system) with a user-friendly interface, the Resilience Toolbox integrates hazard information (intensity and recurrence), as well as vulnerability and resilience criteria.
-It considers structural as well as non-structural measures and calculates risk for the direct and indirect impacts of disasters, including risk of damage to infrastructure, disaster mortality or economic losses.
+- Inclusion of comprehensive criteria: Using a WebGIS (web-based geographical information system) with a user-friendly interface, Resilience Toolbox combines hazard information (intensity and recurrence) with criteria concerning resilience and resistance.
+It considers both structural and non-structural measures and calculates the risks of direct and indirect effects of disasters – including the risks of infrastructure damage, mortality and economic losses.